fwmechanic/k_edit/README.md

 # Features

-"Reverse-polish" function-execution mode wherein the user creates the function-argument ("arg") using various selection or data-entry modes or argtypes, before the function is invoked; the function's execution behavior adapts to the actual argtype it receives.
+ * **Z**: "Reverse-polish" function-execution mode wherein the user creates the function-argument ("arg") using various selection or data-entry modes or argtypes, before the function is invoked; the function's execution behavior adapts to the actual argtype it receives.

-Can switch between line and box (column) selection mode simply by varying the shape of the selection.
+ * **Z**: Can switch between line and box (column) selection mode simply by varying the shape of the selection.

-Infinite undo/redo.
+ * Infinite undo/redo.
+ * "syntax highlighting" (of comments, literal strings and characters *only*)
+ * highlights C/C++ preprocessor conditional regions

-K has no "project files"; instead, K is integrated with [Exuberant Ctags](http://ctags.sourceforge.net/), and can perform multi-file-greps and -replaces targeting sets of files enumerated in any editor buffer.
+ * File/Source-code navigation: K is integrated with [Exuberant Ctags](http://ctags.sourceforge.net/), and can perform multi-file-greps and -replaces targeting sets of files enumerated in any editor buffer.
 K supports powerful recursive (tree) directory scanning with output to an editor buffer, so, when combined with file-filtering `function`s such as grep, strip, etc. it's easy to quickly construct a buffer containing only the names of all of the files of interest to you, and have the multi-file-aware functions reference this buffer.
 And since this is based on current filesystem content, it's more likely to be complete and correct than a
 "project file" which must be independently maintained (and thus can easily fall out of sync with workspace reality).

 # Limitations

+K is a Win32 Console app with no mouse support (except the "scroll wheel" (or trackpad gestures which mimic scroll-wheel behaviors).
+The UI is fairly minimal.

 K has no "virtual memory" mechanism (as M did); edited files are loaded in toto into RAM; K WILL CRASH if you attempt to open a file that is larger than